deeexcee-io/PowerShell-Reverse-Shell-Generator/README.md

 Made with <3 by myself and chatgpt.

 I am not a developer in anyway shape or form.
-I pentest and use other peoples code.
-If you think this code is trash, blame chatgpt.
+I pentest and use other peoples code/chatgpt.
+I ask chatgpt questions and it gives me answers.